astronomer/astronomer-cosmos/docs/getting_started/execution-modes-local-conflicts.rst

 ======================================

 When using the `Local Execution Mode <execution-modes.html#local>`__, users may face dependency conflicts between Apache Airflow and DBT.
-The amount of conflicts may increase depending on the Airflow providers and DBT plugins being used.
+The conflicts may increase depending on the Airflow providers and DBT plugins being used.

 If you find errors, we recommend users look into using `alternative execution modes <execution-modes.html>`__.